jslez/jslez.github.io/README.md

-# Welcome to the JSD920 Class Repo
+# Welcome to the jslez's copy of the JSD920 Class Repo

 ### Additional Resources: